-- Flour and almond flour: Both make the base of these bars with the almond flour adding extra texture and moisture.
+- Flour and almond flour: Both plain flour (all purpose flour) and almond flour make the base of these blondies with the latter adding extra texture and moisture.

 - Sugar: white and brown.
-The brown sugar adds extra flavour and moisture along with a little of the chewy texture.
+The brown sugar adds extra flavour and moisture along with a little of the chewy texture and can be swapped for dark brown sugar if you prefer.

 - Baking powder: Just a touch of baking powder adds a little lift to give this a lovely texture.

-- Eggs: Two eggs are what bind this all together.
+- Eggs: Two eggs, both egg whites and egg yolk, are what bind this all together.

 - Butter: melted for the blondie base to make it easy to mix together and softened butter is used to combine the crumb topping

 - White chocolate: This is added purely to help to achieve that fudgy texture.
 You can’t taste the white chocolate so, if you aren’t a fan, don’t be concerned.
-See Tips and Variations below for a substitute.
+See the Variations section below for a substitute.

 - Blueberries: One of the main two stars in this recipe, I prefer to use fresh blueberries but frozen will work too.
-If using frozen, don’t thaw them first.
+If using frozen blueberries, don’t thaw them first.
 Mix them into the batter still frozen.
 You can read more about baking with frozen fruit here.

 - Lemon: The other star player in these amazing bars.
 Both juice and zest are used in the blondie batter and the lemon icing.